openseattle/openseattle.github.io/pages/about.md

 ## Interested?

-Check out when we meet next at our [Meet Up page](http://www.meetup.com/openseattle/).
+Find out when and where our next event will be at our [Meetup page](http://www.meetup.com/openseattle/).
 In the meantime, take our [short survey](/join) so we can get your info and get you oriented into the group!

 ---